 From a nutrition standpoint, shitake mushrooms deliver a good amount of vitamin D as well as selenium.
 But they also have known potent antiviral and anticancer benefits.
 Eritadenine is a substance found in shitake mushrooms that encourages the absorption of cholesterol and lowers the amount of cholesterol circulating in the blood.
 In fact, Japanese researches have reported that consumption of shitake mushrooms lowers cholesterol by as much as 45 percent.

 Shitake mushrooms have also shown promising weight loss benefits.
 B-glucagon, a dietary fiber that is also found in barley, rye and oats, is a component of shitake mushrooms that has been shown to have fat-reducing effects.
 Studies have reported that b-glucan can increase satiety, reduce food intake, delay nutrition absorption and reduce plasma lipid (fat) levels.

 Read more about why I love cooking with shitake mushrooms here.

-You pretty much put anything you would normally put on a burger on a slider, and this recipe for Mushroom and Beef Sliders is no exception.
+You pretty much put anything you would normally put on a burger on a slider, and this recipe for Beef Sliders is no exception.
 The main thing to keep in mind is that sliders are small, so don’t overwhelm them with too many toppings.

 For this slider recipe I decided to go open-faced and top it with just a raw onion, pimientos (I pat them dry first) and mustard.